-A Site extends a location to include a boundary polygon around its perimeter, entry and exit points (gates), and other valuable information drivers need to avoid getting lost, feeling stressed or wasting time.
+A Site extends a location to include a boundary geofence around its perimeter, entry and exit points (gates), and other valuable information drivers need to avoid getting lost, feeling stressed or wasting time.

 Creating a Site

-2. At the bottom of the Place's information, click on Manage in the Site Manager.
+2. In the Details section of the Places panel, click on the pencil icon next to Site Manager.

-TIP: Before creating a Site, it's best to make sure the Place icon is located at the spot within the Site you want vehicles to reach—perhaps a loading dock or main building entrance.
+TIP: Before creating a Site, it's best to make sure the Place iconis located at the spot within the Site you want vehicles to reach—perhaps a loading dock or a building entrance.
 This helps ensure the driver is routed to the correct location, especially within larger Sites.
 You can click and drag the Place icon to change its location, but only before creating the Site.

 4. Click anywhere on the map to begin drawing the Site polygon around the Place.
 The perimeter of the site polygon is the natural boundary of the site and contains all roads, lanes, buildings, gates, and other physical structures that belong to that site.
 You create the polygon by:

-- Continuing to drag and click until the boundary polygon surrounds the entire perimeter.
+- Continuing to click and add new points until the boundary polygon surrounds the entire perimeter of the Site.

-5. If you need to start over and re-draw the Site, click Clear at the bottom of the Site panel.
+6. If you need to start over and re-draw the Site, click Clearon the map.

 Adding Entry and Exit Gates

 2. Click outside of the Site polygon or on its edge to define Entry or Exit gates for the site.
-It's often best to place a gate on a driveway where the Site connects to the public road network.
+It's best to place a gate on a driveway where the Site connects to the public road network.
 ContentTools will automatically assign GPS coordinates for the gate that will be used in routing.
 If necessary, you can click Undo on the map to remove a gate and repeat steps 1-2.